 “This summer, the EU joined with world leaders at the Rio Summit and the U.N.
 General Assembly to call for the elimination of harmful fishing subsidies.
-EU fisheries ministers have ignored this commitment to the world community by proposing to continue subsidies that increase fishing capacity and thus contribute to overfishing, "said Markus Knigge, an adviser to the Pew Environment Group.
+EU fisheries ministers today ignored this commitment to the world community by proposing to continue subsidies that increase fishing capacity and thus contribute to overfishing.